-- 3. Once you find potential sites, reach out to them, and find out about their application process, already existing intern programs, and if they might have the ability to provide you with an appropriate supervisor.
-Remember it can take up to a few months to set up an internship, though sometimes it is faster.
-Some key points to share with your site include: - a.
-Explain that you are a doctoral student, and you are seeking an exploratory internship (100 hours over 12 weeks) to understand the field. - b.
-Let them know you are excited to learn about what they are doing and that you are also required to do a project while on internship that may benefit the supervisor or agency. - c.
-Also, remember that this is like a job interview so you will want to proofread any email you send and be prepared to answer questions about your degree and what you might hope to do on internship. - d.
-At some point in this process, you can give the site an internship information letter that can be provided by your NU internship coordinator (Letter to Potential Sites), which will explain your needs as an intern to the site.
-You may wish to do this prior to applying to the site, submit it with your application, or review this with them after they indicate interest in bringing you on board. - e.
-You can send a resume and a more formal cover letter as part of your initial proposal.
-Be sure that is polished up to really demonstrate your education and work history in a way that presents your professionalism.
-Please see the Resources section in the handbook for an example and tips. - f.
-If you find that you have reached out to a site and not gotten a response, you can also reach out to your internship coordinator.
-Sometimes an email from them can facilitate a response when you did not get one on your own. - g.
-In some cases, an internship site may ask for more information, such as a reference letter or transcript.
-You can reach out to your internship coordinator if you need help. - 4.
-After you find a potential site and supervisor, reach out to your Internship Coordinator to talk about the formal approval process in Tevera. - a.
-Keep in mind that there is an approval process for internship, so you will not be able to start immediately upon finding a site, even if they want to take you on. - 5.
-As an FYI, during the formal approval process, the following things will occur: - a.
-We will need to request verification from your site and supervisor, including copies of your supervisor's credentials and verification from their human resources department if applicable that this site and supervisor are viable. - b.
-When all documents are received from your site, verified, and your site and supervisor are approved, the internship coordinator will contact all parties to set up a synchronous supervisor check-in meeting to go over the details of internship, including establishing a start date. - c.
-After the meeting, all contracts will be signed and once those are complete, your advisor will be notified of your start date for internship so you may be enrolled in the accompanying source. - 6.
+- 1. Review your handbook and start looking for sites. - 2.
+Once you have found sites you think will work, reach out to them and find out about their application process, already existing intern programs, and if they might have the ability to provide you with an appropriate supervisor. - a.
+At some point in this process, you should give the site the letter provided by NU (Letter to Potential Sites), which will explain your needs as an intern to the site.
+You may wish to do this prior to applying to the site, submit it with your application, or review this with them after they indicate interest in bringing you on board. - b.
+During this process, please check Supervision Assist and complete all needed tasks, such any quizzes, course completion forms, or other documents needed that you can complete at this time. - 3.
+Complete and submit your vetting forms to the internship coordinator. - a.
+Keep in mind that there is an approval process for internship, so you will not be able to start immediately upon finding a site, even if they want to take you on. - 4.
+Once your site is initially approved, we will request verification from your site and supervisor, including copies of your supervisor's credentials and verification from their human resources department if applicable. - 5.
+When all documents are received from your site, verified, and your site and supervisor are approved, the internship coordinator will contact all parties to set up a synchronous Supervisor Check In Meeting to go over the details of internship, including establishing a start date. - 6.
+After the meeting, all contracts will be signed and once those are complete your AFA will be notified of your start date for internship so you may be enrolled in the accompanying source. - 7.
 Now you are ready for internship!

-Critical Considerations: Hours Tracking
+Critical Considerations: Hour Tracking

-Students will use the NU-approved tool in Tevera available upon enrollment in the internship course to electronically submit their internship hours to their site supervisor for approval to track hours each week.
-A final hour report will need to be completed and signed by the site supervisor at the end of the internship period.
+Students will use the NU-approved tool in Tevera available upon enrollment in the internship course to electronically submit their internship hours to their local supervisor for approval to track hours each week.
+A final hour report will need to be completed and signed by the local supervisor at the end of the internship period.